jscastro76/threebox/README.md

 ## Compatibility/Dependencies

 - Mapbox v.0.50.0 and later (for custom layer support)
-- Three.r117 (already bundled into the Threebox build).
-If desired, other versions can be swapped in and rebuilt [here](https://github.com/jscastro76/threebox/blob/master/src/three.js), though compatibility is not guaranteed. **(WARNING: v118.3 breaks compatibility in some cases)**
+- Three.r117 If desired, other versions can be swapped in, though compatibility is not guaranteed. **(WARNING: v118.3 breaks compatibility in some cases)**

 <br>